Anti-Inflammatory Diet Plan →

 Jump to Recipe

 Carrot salad with turmeric roasted chickpeas, rainbow carrots, and tangy apple cider tahini dressing.
 It’s a vegan salad with a golden glow!
 This roasted chickpea salad recipe is simple to make, wholesome, and nourishing.
-Enjoy this plant based recipe as a main meal or a healthy gluten free side dish to pass around the table.
-You choose!
+Enjoy this plant based recipe as a main meal or a healthy gluten-free side dish to pass around the table.

 I like color.
 Can you tell?
 Much like this Turmeric Roasted Chickpea Carrot Salad.
 Deep yellows, orange, red, purple.
 You name it.
 They somehow exuberant (my new favorite word) boldness, yet remain comforting and warming.